 In my opinion, every mom should be thinking seriously about protecting herself financially for the long term.

 That might look a little differently for each woman, and this is where my thoughts diverge from Leslie’s.
-She seems to prescribe a rather cookie cutter approach.
-It involves a woman keeping her full time career outside the home aflame after having kids.
+She seems to prescribe a rather cookie cutter approach that involves a woman keeping her full time career outside the home aflame after having kids.
 Not every woman desires this.
-Solid part-time work seems to be the preference of most women.
+Solid part-time work seems to be the preference of most women. (source)

 I think that a lot of stay at home moms are very unhappy and even feel guilt about their choice, whether they’re able to verbalize or even acknowledge it…